nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip** <br>
-If you are using Swift+ for the first time, we **highly recommend** that you read through the [Getting Started](#getting-started) section first before the other sections.
+If you are using Swift+ for the first time, we **highly recommend** that you read through the [Getting Started](#getting-started) section before the other sections.
 </div>

 To view each command in detail, you can head over to the [Commands](#commands) section.